andreivcodes/andreiv.com/src/content/projects/personal-website.md

 Every developer eventually builds their own website.
 It starts simple - just a place to put your name and maybe list some projects.
 But then it grows into something more personal, something that actually represents how you work and think.

 Mine started the same way.
 I needed somewhere to point people when they asked about my work.
-A living CV that I could update without sending new PDFs around.
-But as I kept building, I realized I was creating something more useful - a personal infrastructure.
+A living resume that I could update without sending new PDFs around.

 ## The Evolution

-First, it was just static pages.
+First, it was contact static pages.
 Then I started writing things down - technical notes, things I learned, stuff I knew I'd forget.
 Not really blog posts, more like a public notebook for future me to reference.

 When I started getting invited to give talks, I faced the eternal presenter's dilemma: PowerPoint on a USB stick?
 Google Slides and pray for wifi?
 Instead, I built a presentation system right into the site.
 Now I write my slides in markdown, with full support for code blocks, diagrams, and math.
 I can present from any browser, and the slides live at URLs I can share afterwards.